Understanding solar warranties in Perth: product, performance, and workmanship

 - Documentation that the underperformance isn't caused by soiling, shading, or inverter issues

-The workmanship warranty covers the quality of the installation itself — that the installer mounted the system correctly, made proper electrical connections, and that the work is free from defects in labour and materials.
+The workmanship warranty covers the quality of the installation itself: correct mounting, proper electrical connections, work free from defects in labour and materials.

-What it covers: A roof leak caused by incorrect flashing around panel mounting brackets, an electrical fault caused by an improperly crimped DC connector, a panel that comes loose from the roof because the mounting was inadequate, inverter mounting that vibrates loose.
+A roof leak from incorrect flashing around mounting brackets, an electrical fault from an improperly crimped DC connector, a panel that works loose because the mounting was inadequate.
+Those are workmanship claims.
+Equipment failures fall under the product warranty.
+Natural degradation and storm or hail damage don't.

-Claiming a workmanship warranty: You claim directly with the installer who performed the installation.
-This is where installer business continuity matters — an installer who has gone out of business when you have a workmanship claim leaves you with no practical recourse.
+You claim workmanship directly with the installer who did the job.
+That's why installer business continuity matters: an installer who's gone out of business when you have a claim leaves you with no practical recourse.

 Workmanship warranties are only as good as the installer's ongoing business.
-The solar industry has seen many installers enter and exit the market.
+Solar has seen many installers enter and exit the market.
 A 5-year workmanship warranty from an installer who closes after 18 months is worthless.

-- Do they have a physical office/showroom? (harder to disappear than a van-and-website operation)
+- Whether they hold a physical WA address (harder to disappear than a van-and-website operation)

-- Do they have significant reviews and local reputation?
+- Whether they have reviews and local reputation

 Summary comparison